uncefact/project-vckit/packages/encrypted-storage/README.md

 ### To use the encrypted storage plugin

-- To use the encrypted storage plugin, you need to call the `createVerifiableCredential` method with the parameter `save` to store the verifiable credential, then it will trigger the middleware to store the verifiable credential to the encrypted storage.
+- To use the encrypted storage plugin, you need to call the `routeCreationVerifiableCredential` method with the parameter `save` to store the verifiable credential, then it will trigger the middleware to store the verifiable credential to the encrypted storage.

 - After that, it will response the decrypted key, id of encrypted verifiable credential, and the verifiable credential.